vinceskahan/junk/README.md

  * we're specifying uploading the local weewx HTML_ROOT's public_html tree to the remote path '/home/pi/from_mac_mini'
  * this example names the keypair 'id_weersync_test'

-This example has 'many' steps in order to walk you through how to verify your setup step-by-step nice and slowly.

 ### (1) Log in as the WeeWX user on the WeeWX computer